The Tony Danza Tapdance Extravaganza

-The Tony Danza Tapdance Extravaganza was an American mathcore band from Murfreesboro, Tennessee.
-The band was founded (sans a vocalist) in Monroe, Louisiana by members Layne Meylain, Mason Crooks, Brad Thompson, and Mike Butler.
-They relocated to Murfreesboro, TN to look for a frontman and found Jessie Freeland.
+The Tony Danza Tapdance Extravaganza is an American mathcore band from Murfreesboro, Tennessee.
+The band was founded in Monroe, Louisiana, by members Layne Meylain, Mason Crooks, Brad Thomson, and Mike Butler.
+They relocated to Murfreesboro to look for a frontman and found Jessie Freeland.
+They released four studio albums before disbanding in 2012.
+They were widely praised for their heaviness, alternate tunings, and quirky sense of humor.

-The group derived their name (as a joke) from celebrity Tony Danza, upon one of his professions being tap dancing.
-The Tony Danza Tapdance Extravaganza released four studio albums before disbanding in 2012.